 Starting to look for a research project can be a daunting task.
-Here are some tips we have to you to make the process easier!
+Here are some tips to make the process easier!

 Ask yourself the following questions before you look for a research project: